MajidMehrnia/DataCenter-Design-Simulation/README.md

 # Advanced Thermal Management for Data Centers
 <tr>
     <td class="text-column" width=1200>The project contains utilities
-    that help you build and analyze a data center from a thermal management perspective.
+    to build and analyze a data center from a thermal management perspective.
     </td>
   </tr>